 A potentially easier way to think of SSH agent forwarding, is to think of it as assigning the SSH key to the active SSH session, while the session is in place it is possible to access the SSH key and connect to other machines that the SSH key has access.

-In order to exploit SSH agent forwarding an active session must be open between the users client (that you wish to hijack) and the compromised intermediary host.
-You will also require access to the host where the user connect is with a superuser account with the privilages (such as
+In order to exploit SSH agent forwarding an active session must be open between the user client (that you wish to hijack) and the compromised intermediary host.
+You will also require access to the host where the user is connected with superuser privileges (such as

 If -A SSH Connection Fails

 If -A fails to connect, perform the following: ```echo "ForwardingAgent yes" >> ~/.ssh/config``` to enable agent forwarding.

 Run the following on your local client machine:

 You may need to create a new key, if so run

 - Open an SSH connection using agent forwarding to the compromised host